 Going on a journey around India is a great experience for most tourists, and a fantastic memory for the rest of their lives.
 This applies to both tourists making a luxuriously arranged tour, and backpackers trying to live their life like the Indians during their trip through India.
-In this article you can read what the highlights are according to most tourists going to India, to get the most out of your own trip through India.
+In this article, you can read what the highlights are according to most tourists going to India, to get the most out of your own trip through India.
 India is not a “normal” holiday destinations.
-For seasoned holiday goers/tourists it is wise to closely read the India tips at the bottom of this page before starting their journey.
+For seasoned holiday goers/tourists, it is wise to closely read the tips at the bottom of this page before starting your journey.

 A trip to India offers more than just the Taj Mahal

 It does not often happen that the Taj Mahal is skipped during a trip to India.
 This mausoleum is the best known and most famed attraction of India.
 Many tourists start their trip in New Delhi and from there make a tour to Agra, where the Taj Mahal is.
 However, despite its famous status, many travellers do not consider the Taj Mahal the highest point of their trip.
 The most memorable experience for many tourists is the culture (shock) and the “regular life” on the streets.

 Few things in India are like you are used to back home.
 A valuable piece of advice is therefore to not just seek out the highlights, which like the Taj Mahal are mentioned on this page, but to also experience how the Indian people lives by visiting regular neighbourhoods.
 It can be useful to bring a guide, especially if you decide to visit the slums to submerge yourself in another world.

 Keeping the above-mentioned in mind; you naturally do want to grab a few important cultural and architectural highlights during your trip.
 And you can probably also appreciate the beautiful flora and fauna of India.
 According to tourists that preceded you, these are (in random order) the highlights of a journey through India:

 - The golden temple of Amritsar

 - A ride on the back of an elephant